ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 can modify to perform their own fully Bayesian forecasts and also providing a reproducible analysis pipeline for the letter.

-The overall goal of the code is to produce a fully Bayesian forecast for the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__-like experiment making a significant detection of the 21-cm global signal, given a noise level.
-It also produces figures showing how this conclusion changes with different astrophysical parameter values and provides a way to validate the forecast through blind coverage tests and comparison to `PolyChord <https://ui.adsabs.harvard.edu/abs/2015MNRAS.453.4384H/abstract>`__.
+The overall goal of the code is to produce a fully Bayesian forecast of the chance of a `REACH <https://ui.adsabs.harvard.edu/abs/2022NatAs...6..984D/abstract>`__-like experiment making a significant detection of the 21-cm global signal, given a noise level.
+It also produces figures showing how this conclusion changes with different astrophysical parameter values and validates the forecast through blind coverage tests and comparison to `PolyChord <https://ui.adsabs.harvard.edu/abs/2015MNRAS.453.4384H/abstract>`__.